shamimmoeen/wc-ajax-product-filter/README.md

 - Exclude specific products
 - Define a custom message when no products match the applied filters

+## Drag and Drop Filter Creation ##
+The plugin allows users to add filters in just a few clicks.
+By clicking the “Add Filter” button, a new filter is added with automatically configured settings.
+Users can easily customize the filter settings, reorder filters, and delete them as needed.

+## Customizable Filter Keys in URL ##
+Set the filter key used in the URL to identify the type of filter applied.

+For example, in the URL **../?category=sneakers&material=mesh**, **category**, and **material** are the filer keys.

+## Dynamic Product Count ##
+Update the product count dynamically based on the applied filters, providing accurate and real-time information to customers, allowing customers to filter products with confidence and avoiding "no results found" messages.

+## Hide/Disable Irrelevant Options ##
+Streamline the filtering experience by hiding or disabling options that return zero products.
+The plugin offers the flexibility to either hide or disable irrelevant options based on the applied filters.
+By removing these options, users can focus on relevant choices, enhancing their browsing experience.

+## Hide Empty Filters ##
+Exclude empty filters from display to declutter the user interface.
+Empty filters that do not have any available options are automatically hidden, reducing visual noise and improving the usability of the filter system.

+## Option to Disable Ajax Filtering ##
+Provide flexibility to disable AJAX filtering if needed.
+While AJAX filtering is generally recommended for seamless browsing, users can choose to disable it to troubleshoot any potential JavaScript conflicts that may arise after updating the product loop.

+## Multi-Vendor Plugin Support ##
+When enabled, the filter plugin supports [multi-vendor setups](https://wptools.io/docs/wc-ajax-product-filter/common/filter-by-vendor/?utm_source=wordpress.org&utm_medium=free+plugin+listing&utm_campaign=WCAPF+Documentation) by showing the store name as the filter option label.
+This allows customers to easily filter products from specific vendors or stores.

+## Customization ##
+Easily customize the appearance of the filters to match the design and style of your theme.
+The plugin provides a variety of settings on the plugin settings page, **including CSS variables**, which allow developers to quickly transform the global style of a filter to a unique style.

+## Theme Compatibility ##
+The plugin is designed to be highly compatible with a wide range of themes that follow the standard guidelines set by WooCommerce.
+This means it is likely to work effectively with almost any theme you choose.

 ## Developer Friendly ##
-It includes essential hooks, filters and supports template overriding, allowing developers to alter the filter data, change the appearance of filters, and easily modify the plugin's behavior using hooks.
+It includes essential hooks, filters and supports template overriding, allowing developers to alter the filter data, change the appearance of filters, and easily modify the plugin's behavior.

 ## Frequently Asked Questions ##

-### How do I create a filter? ###
+### How can I get support? ###

-Once the plugin is activated, go to **WCAPF** > **Add New** from WordPress admin.
-Chose a filter from the available filters, give a unique filter key, configure the filter settings and publish the filter.
+If you have any questions or need support, we're here to help.
+Free users can use the [WordPress.org support forum](https://wordpress.org/support/plugin/wc-ajax-product-filter/), while premium users can contact us through our [website's support page](https://wptools.io/support/?utm_source=wordpress.org&utm_medium=free+plugin+listing&utm_campaign=WCAPF+Pro+Support).
+You can also check our [documentation](https://wptools.io/docs/wc-ajax-product-filter/?utm_source=wordpress.org&utm_medium=free+plugin+listing&utm_campaign=WCAPF+Documentation) for guides and information.

-### How do I display the filters to the store? ###
+### How can I see the plugin in action? ###

-The filters can be displayed using both shortcode and widget.
-The shortcode is `[wcapf_filter id="*"]`, where id is the filter post id.
+You can see the plugin in action by visiting our [demo site](https://demos.wptools.io/wc-ajax-product-filter/?utm_source=wordpress.org&utm_medium=free+plugin+listing&utm_campaign=WCAPF+Demo).
+It provides a live demonstration of the plugin's features and functionality.

+### Is the plugin compatible with all WordPress themes? ###

+The plugin is compatible with most WordPress themes that follow the WooCommerce theme guidelines.
+However, some themes may require additional customization.

+### Can users select multiple options from a filter? ###

+Yes, if enabled in the filter settings, users can select multiple options from a filter.
+This provides flexibility and convenience in refining their product search.

-### Why does the product attribute count not right? ###
+### Are the filters responsive and user-friendly? ###

-Go to **WooCommerce** > **Status** > **Tools** from WordPress admin.
-At the bottom, there is a section called **Regenerate the product attributes lookup table**.
-Click on the **Regenerate** button on that section.
+Yes, the filters are responsive and designed with user-friendliness in mind.
+The plugin offers features like accordion and tooltip display, a search field, show more/show less toggle, and customizable filter block height for an enhanced user experience.

-### Why does the filter not working? ###
+### Why is the filter not working? ###

-If you have problems with the work of the plugin you should follow these steps:
+If you are experiencing issues with the plugin's functionality, please follow these steps:

-* Ensure that WordPress and WooCommerce versions are met the plugin’s minimum required versions.
+* Ensure that your WordPress and WooCommerce versions meet the minimum requirements specified by the plugin.
 * Test the plugin with a default WordPress theme.
-If the plugin works with the default themes then the issue is coming from the theme that you are using.
+If it works with the default themes, the issue may be related to the theme you are using.
 * Deactivate all your plugins and then re-activate them one by one, checking your site for the problem after each reactivation.

+If the issue persists, please open a support ticket, and our dedicated support team will assist you further.

 ## Screenshots ##